 - (d) Youth Committee.
 This committee shall have the lead responsibility on behalf of the board of directors to: (a) oversee planning and implementation activities of youth-related requirements; (b) oversee and monitor development and implementation of the region's comprehensive strategy for employment-related youth services; and (c) promote strategies to meet the corporation's youth-related goals and objectives.
-Membership of the Youth Committee shall include: (a) voting members of the board of directors with special interest or (b) representatives of youth expertise in youth policy; service agencies: (c) representatives of local housing authorities; and, (d) individuals and representatives of organizations having experience related to youth activities.
-The Chairperson also may be appointed to the Youth Committee.
+Membership of the Youth Committee shall include: (a) voting members of the board of directors with special interest or expertise in youth policy; (b) representatives of youth service agencies; (c) representatives of local housing authorities; and (d) individuals and representatives of organizations having experience related to youth activities.
+The Chairperson may also be appointed to the Youth Committee.
 Youth Committee membership may include Advisory members from the public who have not been appointed to be voting directors of the corporation. - 2.
-Special Committees.
-The board of directors may, as it deems necessary or desirable, authorize the formation of special committees.
-Special committees shall be given specific direction as to their purposes and timetables for completing their assignments.
-Special committees shall report to the board at such times as the board may direct or the committees consider appropriate.
-The process for appointing members to special committees shall be the same as that for the appointment of members to standing committees, including the addition of Advisory members from the public who have not been appointed to be voting directors of the corporation.
+Sub-Committees.
+The Board of Directors may, as it deems necessary or desirable, authorize the formation of sub-committees.
+Sub-committees shall be created with a specific direction as to their purpose.
+Sub-committees shall report directly to the committee and will provide reports to the full Board if/when requested by the committee.
+The process for appointing members to the sub-committee shall be the same as that for the appointment of members to standing committees.
+To ensure the Board and its Directors actively participate and maximize the opportunity to convene system stakeholders, sub-committees may include advisory members from the public who have not been appointed to be voting directors of the corporation.